internet-innovation/internet-innovation.github.io/_posts/2022-05-05-chicago-digital-divide-census.md

 ### Question

-Which neighborhoods in Chicago experience the greatest Internet inequity and how do social and economic factors, such as income, race, and unemployment, correlate with Internet availability and adoption?
+Which neighborhoods in Chicago experience the greatest Internet disparity and how do social and economic factors, such as income, race, and unemployment, correlate with Internet availability and adoption?

 ## Analysis